 The Kolter Group has now submitted to the City of St. Petersburg site plans for development of the so-called "Trop Block" near the downtown waterfront.

 Downtown's residential development boom is in full swing.
 Three apartment buildings are completed, four more are in various stages of construction and six condo projects are under way.

 A South Florida developer's plans for a new luxury tower in downtown St. Petersburg are ambitious and market data suggests the time is ripe for such a project.

 A West Palm Beach developer has revealed plans for perhaps the most prime piece of undeveloped real estate in the city's downtown.

-ST. PETERSBURG (FOX 13) - Developers are usually challenged by what zoning regulations will allow or what prices a market will bear.
+Developers are usually challenged by what zoning regulations will allow or what prices a market will bear.
 Kolter Urban president Robert Vail said that is not the case for the "Trop block" it is buying from the Edwards Group.